-- Integrate their understanding of biblical values into their work environment through well-defined ethical foundations for business. - 2.
+- 1. Identify the principal concepts, theories, and practices in the functional areas of business utilizing a biblical worldview. - 2.
 Be able to communicate clearly, concisely and completely by writing, speaking and collaborating effectively. - 3.
 Exhibit proficiency in the application of multiple quantitative business tools. - 4.
-Develop knowledge and skills related to the basic functional areas of business, integrated within a biblical perspective. - 5.
-Utilize critical thinking and problem solving skill to demonstrate competency in decision making within a business environment.
+Be able to evaluate legal and ethical principles in business and apply them to organizational decision making. - 5.
+Utilize critical thinking and problem-solving skills to demonstrate competency in decision making within a business environment.